Invite friends and family to read the obituary and add memories.

 Chef Joe Randall: July 23, 1946 - February 14, 2026

-Joseph G. Randall, affectionately known as "Chef Joe” and the “Dean of Southern Cuisine,” passed away on February 14, 2026 at his residence with loved ones by his side.
+Joseph Glascoe Randall, affectionately known as "Chef Joe” and the “Dean of Southern Cuisine,” passed away on February 14, 2026 at his residence with loved ones by his side in Savannah, GA.

-In 1998, Randall co-authored A Taste of Heritage: The New African-American Cuisine, a landmark cookbook that brought national attention to the depth, sophistication and historical significance of Black culinary traditions.
+In 1998, he co-authored A Taste of Heritage: The New African American Cuisine, a landmark cookbook that brought national attention to the depth, sophistication and historical significance of Black culinary traditions.
 Featuring hundreds of recipes rooted in heritage and innovation, the book helped reshape the conversation around Southern food.
 More than two decades later, it was inducted into the James Beard Foundation’s Cookbook Hall of Fame, affirming its lasting influence on American food writing and culture.

 Chef Joe’s commitment to honoring and elevating African American chefs extended far beyond the page.
 He established Chef Joe Randall’s Cooking School in Savannah, Georgia, where he welcomed students from around the world and dedicated himself to preserving the stories behind Southern cuisine.

-His contributions to African American culinary history were recognized nationally.
+He founded the African American Chefs Hall of Fame as part of the Taste of Heritage Foundation and founded the Edna Lewis Foundation.
+His contributions to African American culinary history were also recognized nationally.
 Artifacts and materials related to his work are included in the Smithsonian National Museum of African American History and Culture, cementing his role in shaping the narrative of Black foodways.
-He was also honored with the Chef Daryl Evans Milestone Award, recognizing his leadership, mentorship and lasting impact on the profession.
+He was also honored with the Chef Darryl Evans Milestone Award, recognizing his leadership, mentorship and lasting impact on the profession.

 This site is protected by reCAPTCHA and the